willfaught/paige/README.md

 The section menu uses the `main` identifier.

+To show full pages instead of just the page title and description in a list page, set the list page parameter `paigeshowfullpages` to true.

 The page date is the publish date, if any; otherwise, it's the creation date.
 To change the date format displayed, set the site parameter `paigedateformat` to a Hugo date format.